 3.1.3.2.
 Efficiency of price signals

-The principle objective of the Electricity Commission is to:20 the full costs of producing and transporting each additional unit of electricity are signalled.
+The principal objective of the Electricity Commission is to:23 the full costs of producing and transporting each additional unit of electricity are signalled.

-Consistent with this objective, the Electricity Commission is required to work toward ensuring that:21
+Consistent with this objective, the Electricity Commission is required to work toward ensuring that:24